-The prenuptial agreement ("prenup") is a written contract between two people before they are married.
+The prenuptial agreement ("prenup") is a contract between two people before marriage.
 In a prenuptial agreement, each party lists all the property they own (as well as any debts) and specifies what they can do with their property after the marriage.

 Some people want a prenuptial agreement for the following reasons:

 - This will minimize arguments in the event of a divorce.
-If they ever divorce, they may want to avoid potential arguments by specifying in advance how their property will be divided, and whether either spouse will receive alimony.
-Nevertheless, some states won't allow a spouse to give up alimony, and in most others, a waiver of alimony will be scrutinized closely, and won't be enforced if the spouse isn't represented by a lawyer.)
+If they ever divorce, they may want to avoid potential arguments by specifying how their property will be divided and whether either spouse will receive alimony.
+Nevertheless, some states won't allow a spouse to give up alimony; in most others, a waiver of alimony will be scrutinized closely.
+It won't be enforced if a lawyer doesn't represent the spouse.)

 - Protect yourself from debt.
-In addition to protecting spouses from debts, prenuptial agreements can address a variety of other issues.
+In addition to protecting spouses from debts, prenuptial agreements can address various other issues.

 Weighing Your Options

-The decision to get a prenuptial agreement put in place prior to a marriage can be an intimidating one.
-While it may seem as if those who get a prenup are giving up on their marriage before it even begins, having an agreement in place can actually provide several benefits.
+The decision to get a prenuptial agreement put in place before a marriage can be an intimidating one.
+While it may seem as if those who get a prenup are giving up on their marriage before it even begins, having an agreement can provide several benefits.
 Here are several pros and cons to having a prenuptial agreement in place.

 Pro: Protect What’s Important

-A prenuptial agreement is designed to protect the assets that matter most to you.
-Many couples that go into marriage with a high number of assets or a large net worth often have prenups put in place because they can better control who would receive what asset in the event of a divorce.
-A prenuptial agreement offers greater protection for assets that you would like to maintain should the relationship end.
+A prenuptial agreement protects the assets that matter most to you.
+Many couples that go into marriage with a high number of assets or a significant net worth often have prenups put in place because they can better control who would receive what asset in the event of a divorce.
+A prenuptial agreement offers more excellent protection for assets you would like to maintain should the relationship end.

 Pro: Protections for Children